AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-order-workflow.md

 ---
 title: Place a negotiable quote order
-description: An overview of the REST calls needed to place items in a shopping cart, negotiate a quote, and reimbursing credit
+description: An overview of the REST calls needed to place items in a shopping cart, negotiate a quote, and reimburse credit
-ee_only: true
+edition: ee
 ---

 import * as Vars from '../../../data/vars.js';